mastodon/mastodon/docs/Running-Mastodon/Production-guide.md

 So technically your certificate is fine - it will work for three months.
 But if you want it to auto-renew (and, like, you do) then once everything is working go ahead and re-run `certbot certonly`.
 This time, choose option (1) (Place files in webroot directory (webroot)).
 It'll tell you that your cert isn't close to expiration, and ask you if you're sure - say yes.
 Enter a new webroot (press `1` again when prompted) and when it asks for the path, give it `/home/users/mastodon/live/public` (or whatever your equivalent path is).
 This will allow the whole thing to re-run and verify your mastodon instance.

+You can confirm that it worked by running:

+    certbot renew --dry-run

+If it tells you everything was fine, then great!
+You'll autorenew when you expire! :)

 ## Things to look out for when upgrading Mastodon

 You can upgrade Mastodon with a `git pull` from the repository directory.
 You may need to run: